ScottEnman/nginx-deployment/README.md

 This script automates the following tasks:

-- Installs the necessary prerequisites (docker, minikube, kubectl, helm, and terraform) for deploying NGINX, including Helm charts and Terraform configuration.
+- Installs the necessary prerequisites (docker, minikube, kubectl, helm, terraform) for deploying NGINX, Prometheus, and related Helm charts.
-- Deploys the Helm charts using Terraform.
+- Deploys the Helm charts (NGINX, Prometheus) using Terraform.
+- Configures Prometheus to scrape NGINX metrics.
+- Deploys an NGINX frontend that displays Prometheus scraped stats.
 - Exposes the NGINX service on Minikube.
 - Opens a browser window for easy access to the NGINX service, where you can log in using the credentials provided at the beginning of the script.

 This streamlined process ensures that you can quickly deploy and access your NGINX application with minimal manual setup.
-Once logged into the nginx, you will see a flow chart of the deployment process.
+Once logged into NGINX, you will see a chart displaying the deployment's performance metrics.

 ---

-## Manual Setup (No Auth)
+## Manual NGINX ONLY Setup (No Auth)

 ### Prerequisites